animesh21/animesh21.github.io/_posts/2018-12-16-why-test-driven-development.markdown

 [source code](/assets/scripts/is_prime.py)

-You can email me any questions/suggestions regarding this blog on my email address provided below or ping me on the social media links as well.
+You can email me any questions/suggestions regarding this blog on my email address or ping me on the networking links provided below in the footer.